1. Home

 Following the sun’s path, tracking solar panels move through one complete rotation daily, either mounted on a single-axis or dual-axis tracker.

-Tracking vs. Non-Tracking Solar Panels
+Tracking vs Non-Tracking Solar Panels

 In most cases, non-tracking systems will make more financial and logical sense for average homeowners.
 If you have a roof that is fully exposed to the sun during daily peak sunlight hours, often a non-tracking solar panel system will still be able to produce enough power to cover your property’s annual electricity use.
+Since many utilities limit the capacity of solar panel installations eligible for net metering, designing a system that produces much more electricity than you’ve historically used isn’t necessary.

 See how much you can save by going solar with Palmetto